• Home

 • Once for all people (who would trust in it)

-It is effective to perfect and complete those who are being sanctified.
-By his sacrifice we are made holy.
+It is effective in perfecting and completing those who are being sanctified.
+By his sacrifice, we are made holy.
 With the perfect sacrifice made, Jesus sat down, work completed.
-He remains seated at the right hand of God until His enemies are made His footstool.
-Until the Father sends the Bridegroom to get His bride.
+He remains seated at the right hand of God until His enemies are made His footstool, until the Father sends the Bridegroom to get His bride.

-Once again the writer quotes from Jeremiah 31:33-34.
+Once again, the writer quotes from Jeremiah 31:33-34.
 This forms brackets around the conversation beginning with the quote of Jeremiah in Hebrews 8:7-12.
 Between the brackets is the contrast of priesthoods and sanctuaries.
 This verse is offered as proof that God didn't find anything sufficient in the blood of animals.
-He always had but one plan, that was the supreme and sufficient offering of Jesus Christ.
-In Christ there is remission of sin.
+He always had but one plan, which was the supreme and sufficient offering of Jesus Christ.
+In Christ, there is remission of sin.
 Because of this, an offering of sin is no longer needed.

 Hebrews 10:19-21

-This is the conclusion drawn from Psalm 40 and from Jeremiah 31 scriptures.
-It's the summation of 8:1 to 10:18;
+This is the conclusion drawn from Psalm 40 and Jeremiah 31 scriptures.
+It's the summation of 8:1 to 10:18:

 • Because God doesn't find pleasure in the blood of animals